 - Going home outfit: Bring one of your maternity dresses, because your tummy is still gonna be big.
 Make sure it is comfy and easy to put on.

 - Nursing bra: You may need one if you want to contain the post birth boobs.
-But I was trying to breastfeed every 2 hours, so I didn’t bother putting it on.
-I did put on a strapless one whenever there were visitors.
+But I was breastfeeding every 2 hours, so I didn’t bother putting it on.
+I did put on a strapless bra whenever there were visitors.

 - Nursing pads: Brought these but my milk didn’t come in until the 3rd day.
 So no use for these in the hospital

 - Mobile phone and charger: For informing family and friends.
 To play music.
 Play games.
 It is smaller than an iPad; so it is easier to tuck it away in between contractions.
 I was busy messaging my sister on Whatsapp all night.

 - Baby going home outfit: My hospital provided these.
 Bring a set, just in case.